Distributed and Secure Kernel-Based Quantum Machine Learning: Quantum Feature Maps

 \subsection{Laplacian Kernel}

 Using RFF, given classical data $x=(x_1,x_2,\ldots,x_N)^T$, we define the following quantum feature map:

-where $\lceil log_2(2D)\rceil$ determines the number of qubits used and the approximation quality, $w_j$ are independent samples from the Cauchy distribution $C(0, \alpha^{-1} I)$, and $\alpha_j$ are independent samples from the Uniform distribution $U(0, 2\pi)$. \begin{theorem} The quantum feature map defined above yields the Laplacian kernel \cite{smola2003kernels},
+where $\lceil \log_2(2D)\rceil$ determines the number of qubits used and the approximation quality, $w_j$ are independent samples from the Cauchy distribution $\mathcal{C}(0, \alpha^{-1} I)$, and $\alpha_j$ are independent samples from the uniform distribution $\mathcal{U}(0, 2\pi)$. \\ \begin{theorem} The quantum feature map above is a well-defined quantum state. \end{theorem} \begin{proof} To be well defined, we require the map to be normalizable.
+Consider the map $x \mapsto \psi(x)$.
+Then, we have that

-under an inner product. \end{theorem} \begin{proof} Take $\phi(x)$ and $\phi(y)$ to be two quantum feature maps of classical data $x$ and $y$, defined as above.
-It follows like in Theorem \ref{theorem2} that